 You can access the Genealogy and Family History pages of Library and Archives Canada (LAC) via our Discover the Collection website.
-Just select the “Genealogy and Family History” tab below the second header in the middle column of the page.
+Just select “Genealogy and family history” from the “Most requested” section of the page.

 If genealogy is new to you, start with the following sections (located in the left menu).